geometryzen/g2o/src/lib/effects/image-sequence.md

     ];

     /**
-     * @name Two.ImageSequence.DefaultFrameRate
+     * @name ImageSequence.DefaultFrameRate
-     * @property The default frame rate that {@link Two.ImageSequence#frameRate} is set to when instantiated.
+     * @property The default frame rate that {@link ImageSequence#frameRate} is set to when instantiated.
      */
     static DefaultFrameRate = 30;